 openvino.runtime.CompiledModel object and validation dataset and returns accuracy metric value.
 The following code snippet shows an example of validation function for OpenVINO model:

 import numpy as np import torch import openvino from sklearn.metrics import accuracy_score def validate(model: openvino.CompiledModel, validation_loader: torch.utils.data.DataLoader) -> float: predictions = references = output = model.outputs for images, target in validation_loader: pred = model(images)[output] predictions.append(np.argmax(pred, axis=1)) references.append(target) predictions = np.concatenate(predictions, axis=0) references = np.concatenate(references, axis=0) return accuracy_score(predictions, references)

 Run quantization with accuracy control¶

-Now, you can run quantization with accuracy control.
+nncf.quantize_with_accuracy_control() function is used to run the quantization with accuracy control.
 The following code snippet shows an example of quantization with accuracy control for OpenVINO model:

-model = ... # openvino.runtime.Model object quantized_model = nncf.quantize_with_accuracy_control(model, calibration_dataset=calibration_dataset, validation_dataset=validation_dataset, validation_fn=validate, max_drop=0.01)
+model = ... # openvino.Model object quantized_model = nncf.quantize_with_accuracy_control(model, calibration_dataset=calibration_dataset, validation_dataset=validation_dataset, validation_fn=validate, max_drop=0.01, drop_type=nncf.DropType.ABSOLUTE)